Exporting a MySQL Database via phpMyAdmin

 - Scroll down and click Go.

-- This will download a .sql file to your computer.
+- This will download a .sql file into your computer.
 Depending on the database’s size, the downloading may take some time.

 More in-depth instructions, including explanations of different options on the export screen, can be found in the video above.